msu-cmse-courses/cmse495-SS24/0224-Selection_Matrix.md

 # Submission

-Add your Report to your teams folder.
-Be ready to present this to next weeks class.
+If you wrote a report please put it in your teams folder.
+Be ready to present your choices next week in class.

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.